 - Guided Configuration, which consists of a group of tasks collected together to accomplish a larger goal.
 For example, Set Up a New Volume steps you through the process for configuring an XVM volume and allows you to launch the necessary individual tasks by clicking their titles. - Volume Elements, which contains tasks to create, delete, modify, and administer XVM volume elements. - Disks, which contains XVM disk administration tasks. - Filesystems, which contains tasks to define and manage filesystems.
-For information on the filesystem tasks, see CXFS 6 Administration Guide for SGI InfiniteStorage. - Privileges, which let you grant or revoke access to a specific task for one or more users. or information on the privileges tasks, see CXFS 6 Administration Guide for SGI InfiniteStorage. - Find Tasks, which lets you use keywords to search for a specific task.
+For information on the filesystem tasks, see CXFS Version 2 Software Installation and Administrator's Guide. - Privileges, which let you grant or revoke access to a specific task for one or more users. or information on the privileges tasks, see CXFS Version 2 Software Installation and Administrator's Guide - Find Tasks, which lets you use keywords to search for a specific task.